hmzdev23/AgenticAIProject/README.md

-Got it 👍 Here’s a solid README.md draft for your project.
-I’ve kept it clean, professional, and structured, while highlighting what makes your project unique.

-AI Coding Agent

 An AI-powered coding agent built with Python and the Gemini Flash API.
 The agent can:

 Read and analyze files in your codebase